Sunday 20 April 1941

 US Military: Under Secretary of War Robert P. Patterson reviews prototype 20-ton M2A1 tanks for the US Army at the army's arsenal at Rock Island, Illinois.
 These tanks are an interim step between the Light Tank M2, which the army is gradually realizing from events in Europe to be obsolete already, and the 28-ton M3 Grant.
 Chrysler engineers also attend, as chair of the National Defense Advisory Council William S. Knudsen is interested in having the company build the tanks for the army.

-Aircraft carrier USS Yorktown (CV-5) departs from Pearl Harbor in company with USS Warrington (DD-383), USS Somers (DD-381), and USS Jouett (DD-396).
-This is part of the redeployment of US naval forces forces to meet the growing German threat.
+The aircraft carrier USS Yorktown (CV-5) departs from Pearl Harbor in company with USS Warrington (DD-383), USS Somers (DD-381), and USS Jouett (DD-396).
+This is part of the redeployment of US naval forces to meet the growing German threat.
 The ships are heading for Bermuda via the Panama Canal.
 The sailors on the ships operate on a wartime footing, not knowing if the Kriegsmarine will respect their neutrality.

 |Foreign Minister Joachim Ribbentrop giving birthday greetings to his boss Adolf Hitler on 20 April 1941 (Heinrich Hoffmann).|

-However, as of 20 April 1941, Adolf Hitler is master of continental Western Europe.
+However, as of 20 April 1941, Adolf Hitler is the master of continental Western Europe.
 The decisions that Adolf Hitler makes over the course of the next year will determine his - and Germany's - fate.

 China: The Japanese land at several points on the Fukien and Chekiang coast and take Ningbo in northeast Zhejiang province (just south of Shanghai).
 Ningbo is a notorious city in World War II lore.
 In 1940, in one of the most notorious incidents of World War II, the Japanese bombed Ningbo with ceramic bombs full of fleas carrying bubonic plague.
 The Japanese also occupy Wenchow.